g-berthiaume/strsepf/README.md

+> [ ! ]
+> This library is an experiment I did in 2019 when trying to understand how to parse strings safely in C.
+> 5 years of C later, I would now recommend using string slices (also called strings view) over using `strsepf` (a sscanf-like interface).
+>
+>
+> That being said, have fun reading this code!

-# strsepf - Experimental library
+# strsepf

-`strsepf` is an exercise in API design, not a production-ready library.

-It's purpose is to be a string parsing function combining the memory safety of `strsep` and the convenience of a `sscanf`-like interface.
-It's designed to be a safer `sscanf` for embedded system application.
+`strsepf` purpose is to be a string parsing function combining the memory safety of `strsep` and the convenience of a `sscanf`-like interface.
+It's designed to be a safer `sscanf` for embedded system applications.

 Some key design choices: